 Returning to our clinical scenario from the question formulation tutorial:

-How do we critically appraise this harm paper?
-We'll start off by considering validity first and the following list outlines the questions that we need to consider when deciding if a harm paper is valid.
+How do we critically appraise this diagnosis paper?
+We'll start off by considering validity first and the following list outlines the questions that we need to consider when deciding if a diagnosis paper is valid.

 - Was there an independent, blind comparison with a reference ("gold") standard of diagnosis?

 - Was the diagnostic test evaluated in an appropriate spectrum of patients (like those in whom we would use it in practice)?

 - Was the reference standard applied regardless of the diagnostic test result?

 - Was the test (or cluster of tests) validated in a second, independent group of patients?